python/devguide/gitbootcamp.rst

 This is equivalent to::

-   # create a new branch from main, without checking it out
+   # create a new branch from main
    git branch <branch-name> main

-   # check out the branch
+   # switch to the new branch
    git switch <branch-name>
-   # or using old command
-   git checkout <branch-name>

 To find the branch you are currently on::